Table of Contents

 Much of the growth in EDocs and E-signatures is attributable to younger consumers, the survey also shows.
 Slightly more than half (53 percent) of GenZ respondents queried by Adobe Digital Insights said that 2020 was the first time they signed a document electronically.
 By contrast, a far more modest 30 percent of Baby Boomers who participated in the survey made their first foray into E-signatures that year.
 Interestingly, an overwhelming majority (79 percent) of GenZ consumers queried for the survey were not aware that E-signatures existed prior to the pandemic and had never had a chance to sign documents digitally until COVID-19 made its appearance.

-Usage On the Rise
+Usage on the Rise

 But this is just the tip of the iceberg.
 In yet another interesting conclusion drawn from the survey, approximately half of GenZ and millennial consumers increased their use of digital documents last year, as did slightly less than one-third of Baby Boomers.
-Younger consumers were also a catalyst for the spike in E-signature usage in the financial services industry, with 80 percent GenZ and millennials worldwide signing financial documents in an electronic fashion.
+Younger consumers were also a catalyst for the spike in E-signature usage in the financial services industry, with 80 percent of GenZ and millennials worldwide signing financial documents in an electronic fashion.

-Finally—and perhaps most significantly—survey results underscore the fact that merchants that have not introduced EDocs and E-signatures would do well to do so now rather than later.
+Finally and perhaps most significantly survey results underscore the fact that merchants that have not introduced EDocs and E-signatures would do well to do so now rather than later.
 Based on its research, Adobe Digital Insights predicts that an “overwhelming majority” (76 percent) of consumers worldwide will continue to sign documents electronically in a post-pandemic world.
 According to the company, more than 63 percent of American consumers now consider companies that do not offer E-signature options to be behind the times.

 With E-Complish’s EDoc e-signature solution, EDocs are generated via our web-based HostPay system, by customer service representatives using our VirtualPay system, or through our DevConnect API.
 Once EDoc(s) have been sent, they are identified as “pending signature” within VirtualPay or DevConnect.
 Consumers and merchants alike are then notified via email that the EDoc(s) have been signed and are pending approval by the merchant.
-Learn more about EDoc and E-Complish’s complete cadre of payment solutions, and/or schedule a consultation, here.